Pound Puppies and the Legend of Big Paw: Plot

 Collette and Whopper escape from McNasty's lab, and briefly reunite with the rest of the Puppies.
-However, McNasty's henchmen recapture them.
-The Puppies give chase, but nearly all of them end up in a rat-infested cave, hanging on a rope, before the Purries pull them up to safety.
+But McNasty's henchmen recapture them.
+The Puppies give chase, but almost all of them end up in a rat-infested cave, hanging on a rope, before the Purries pull them up to safety.
 The Puppies and Purries continue looking for their friends.
 When they get caught in a patch of mire, they are saved by the legendary Big Paw, who agrees to help them.

-When the Puppies try to enter McNasty's house, they are captured and transformed into guard dogs, save for Cooler, who escapes by posing as a Purry, as McNasty is allergic to cats.
-Big Paw brings him and the Purries back to town to stop the evil trio, who have taken over the pound and dug their way into the museum where the villains glue the Bone back together, restoring Puppy Power.
-Big Paw and Cooler arrive, and the rest of the Puppies are turned back to normal when they hear the words "I love you".
-McNasty and his henchmen try to escape with the Bone, but Big Paw and Cooler chase them back to the museum, where the Mean Machine turns the villains into good men.
+When the Puppies try to enter McNasty's house, they are captured and transformed into guard dogs, except for Cooler, who escapes by posing as a Purry, as McNasty is allergic to cats.
+Big Paw brings him and the Purries back to town to stop the evil trio, who have taken over the pound and dug their way into the museum where the villains glue the bone back together; restoring Puppy Power.
+Big Paw and Cooler arrive and the rest of the Puppies are turned back to normal when they hear the words "I love you".

+McNasty and his henchmen try to escape with the bone, but Big Paw and Cooler chase them back to the museum, where the Mean Machine turns the villains into good men.
 Big Paw and Nose Marie retrieve the Bone of Scone.

-Whopper and his niece and nephew find themselves in the museum.
+Whopper, and his niece and nephew find themselves in the museum.
 The Bone of Scone has returned for another visit, and Whopper introduces Big Paw as a surprise for the young ones, who did not believe before that he was real.